 (3) a service to help the client integrate gains made during treatment into daily living and to reduce the client's reliance on a staff member for support;

 (4) a service to address issues related to co-occurring disorders, including client education on symptoms of mental illness, the possibility of comorbidity, and the need for continued medication compliance while recovering from substance use disorder.
 A group must address co-occurring disorders, as needed.
-When treatment for mental health problems is indicated, the treatment must be integrated into the client's individual treatment plan;
+When treatment for mental health problems is indicated, the treatment must be integrated into the client's individual treatment plan; and

 (i) assistance in coordination with significant others to help in the treatment planning process whenever possible;